JohnSnowLabs/spark-nlp/docs/_posts/Damla-Gurbaz/2023-01-14-genericclassifier_sdoh_alcohol_usage_sbiobert_cased_mli_en.md

 ])

 text_list = ["Retired schoolteacher, now substitutes.
 Lives with wife in location 1439.
 Has a 27 yo son and a 25 yo daughter.
 He uses alcohol and cigarettes",
              "The patient quit smoking approximately two years ago with an approximately a 40 pack year history, mostly cigar use.
-He also reports 'heavy alcohol use', quit 15 months ago.", "Employee in neuro departmentin at the Center Hospital 18.
-Widower since 2001.
-Current smoker since 20 years.
-No EtOH or illicits.", "Patient smoked 4 ppd x 37 years, quitting 22 years ago.
-He is widowed, lives alone, has three children."]
+He also reports 'heavy alcohol use', quit 15 months ago."]

 df = spark.createDataFrame(text_list, StringType()).toDF("text")

 result = pipeline.fit(df).transform(df)